 The law firms of Robins Kaplan Miller & Ciresi LLP and Baker Donelson provided pro bono support for this publication.

-The Advocates for Human Rights dedicates this manual to all human rights defenders-especially those in the diaspora-who work to protect and uphold human rights throughout the world.
+The Advocates for Human Rights dedicates this manual to all human rights defenders who work to protect and uphold human rights throughout the world.

 QUICK REFERENCE GUIDE